coson-lu/coson-lu.github.io/README.md

+# Intro:

+Read all about Coson on this website!

 # Pages:

 ### About Me Page

-On this page, you can read all about me: my top tens, hobbies, interest, etc. They're all on there!
+On this page, you can read all about Coson: my top tens, hobbies, interest, etc. They're all on there!
 Keep on scrolling, and the page will build itself.

 ### Blog Page